thiggy01/clone-ubuntu/README.md

 * You must be cloning from your mounted (live) boot system and mounted home partition.

-* You must create empty ext4 partitions large enough to hold your linux distro partitions.
+* You must create empty ext4 partitions large enough to hold your boot and home partitions.

 * Your target (clone) partitions must not be mounted before calling the `clone-linux` script.